Ayurvedic massage and bodywork in Ariège

 What to expect during a session?

-How does an Ayurvedic massage take place?
+How does an Ayurvedic massage work?

 A short form is sent before the session to check for any contraindications.
 This ensures your comfort, safety, and the quality of the treatment.

-At the beginning of each session, a short exchange with your practitioner helps clarify your needs at that moment (fatigue, agitation, tension, need to recentre).
+At the beginning of each session, a short exchange with your practitioner also helps clarify your needs at that moment (fatigue, agitation, tension, need to recentre).
 The massage is then adapted within a simple protocol, respecting your current state.
+The session then lasts approximately 30 minutes (head or feet) or 45 minutes (full body).

 Shiroabhyanga – Head massage